Mouth Guard for TMJ, What to Look For

 - teeth grinding, teeth clenching,

-- abnormal occlusion (poor teeth alignment), misaligned bite
+- jaw posturing, abnormal occlusion (poor teeth alignment), misaligned bite

 - stress, anxiety